pydeployment/pydeployment/docs/user-guide/advanced/macos-notarization.md

 | :--      | :--      |
 | Name of a stored Keychain Profile | Apple ID, Team ID, and an App-Specific Password |

+## Notarize With a Stored Keychain Profile

 You will want to create an App Store Connect API key and save it locally on your device.
 Then run the following command to store the Keychain Profile with the name of your choice.

 ```
-xcrun notarytool store-credentials 'profile-name' -k <key> -d <key-id> -i <issuer>
+xcrun notarytool store-credentials 'profile-name' -k /path/to/api/key -d KEYIDHERE0 -i issuerid-g0es-0ver-h3r3-in0this0spot
 ```

-The field `<key>` refers to the path to the App Store Connect API Key.
-Field `<key-id>` refers to the App Store Connect API Key ID, which is usually 10 alphanumeric characters.
-The field `<issuer>` refers to the App Store Connect Issuer ID, which is in UUID format.
+The `-k` option refers to the path to the App Store Connect API Key.
+Option `-d` refers to the App Store Connect API Key ID, which is usually 10 alphanumeric characters.
+The option `-i` refers to the App Store Connect Issuer ID, which is in UUID format.

 It is possible to store a Keychain Profile using the information in Option 2.
 Use the following command to do so.

 ```
-xcrun notarytool store-credentials `keychain-profile-name` --apple-id <apple-id> --team-id <team-id> --password <password>
+xcrun notarytool store-credentials 'profile-name' --apple-id appleid@here.com --team-id TEAMIDHERE --password pass-word-goes-here
 ```

-The field `<apple-id>` refers to your Apple ID, an email address.
-Field `<team-id>` refers to your Team ID, which is usually 10 uppercase alphanumeric characters.
-The field `<password>` refers to the an App-Specific Password, which has the format of 16 lowercase alphabetical characters separated into groups of 4 characters by hyphens, e.g. `pass-word-goes-here`.
+The option `--apple-id` refers to your Apple ID, an email address.
+Option `--team-id` refers to your Team ID, which is usually 10 uppercase alphanumeric characters.
+The option `--password` refers to the an App-Specific Password, which has the format of 16 lowercase alphabetical characters separated into groups of 4 characters by hyphens.

 With your Keychain Profile now stored, you may now use PyDeployment while specifying its name.